 Jason has particular expertise with accident benefits claims, loss transfer arbitrations, priority arbitrations and WSIAT applications.
 He also specializes in examinations under oath, investigating and prosecuting claims fraud, as well as managing accident benefits litigation risk.

-Jason is married, has two young boys and remains an eternal optimist.
+Jason is married, has two young boys and knows the glass is half full.

 Partner, Schultz Frost LLP, Toronto (September 2015 - present)

 Specialization in civil litigation, focusing on the defence of Statutory Accident Benefits disputes, including first party claims for benefits, private arbitrations of priority and loss transfer disputes, the interaction between the SABS and WSIB, anti-fraud for AB, as well as tort defence.

 Associate, Hughes Amys LLP, Toronto (April 2010 - August 2015)